Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 Open a command prompt window and start the server: node app.js

-Open new command prompt windows and cd in to Learning-JavaScript-DesktopApplication to run new instances of the desktop application: npm start
+Open new command prompt windows and cd in to Learning-JavaScript-DesktopApplication to run new instances of the desktop application.
+The command to create each desktop application instance is: npm start

 Note: Create more than 1 instance of the application to use the Development and Communication area.
 This is required for the private messaging and code sharing functions.